zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 Alignment captures the depth of connection between the company's business model and its social impact and the degree to which the company is actively monitoring its social impact.

 Each of these measures has an associated methodology to arrive at a value or score for each portfolio company.
-Each is also assigned a weight according to Core's priorities in order to enable aggregation to a company-level and portfolio-level scores.
+Each is also assigned a weight according to Core's priorities in order to enable aggregation to portfolio-level scores.

 Core's impact measurement approach can be summarized by the following table: